kausar3033/Github-Action/README.md

 📘 Project Documentation – Docker Build & Deploy with GitHub Actions & Self-Hosted Runner (ibos4)

 🧾 Objective
-Automate the build and deployment of a React app via Docker using GitHub Actions and a self-hosted runner (label: ibos4) on a Linux server.
+Automate the build and deployment of a React app via Docker using GitHub Actions and a self-hosted runner (label: levelname) on a Linux server.

             📁 Project Structure
             test-project/